stac-utils/stac-server/README.md

 $ npm run deploy -- --stage mystage --region eu-central-1
 ```

 Once deployed there is one final step - creating the indices and mappings in Elasticsearch.
-Invoke the Lambda function (either through the AWS Console or the AWS CLI) with a payload of:
+Invoke the `stac-server-<stage>-ingest` Lambda function (either through the AWS Console or the AWS CLI) with a payload of:

 ```
 {